By Stephanie Younger •

 As a Black girl, and an activist, I’m more susceptible to racism within spaces intended to create a socially and politically just community.
 Black women and girls are often viewed as “disrespectful” for defending our communities, even though Malcolm X describes us as “the most disrespected, unprotected and neglected people in America.”
 It’s so unfortunate that we live in a world where we have to prove to people that we’re not the epitome of these negative labels when we refuse to subdue, sugarcoat and weaken our message.

 Uplifting marginalized voices is so important for this movement, because we shed light onto how gun violence disproportionately affects women, the LGBTQ+ community and the Black community.
 As advocates in Richmond, Virginia, one of the former capitals of the Confederacy, we need to come to terms with our history.
 This country was built on the genocide and continuous exploitation of Native Americans and the continuous exploitation of Black women and girls whether it’s domestic violence, sexual violence, police brutality and other forms of gun violence, and the thing that is so devastating about it is how it’s something that’s rarely ever discussed.

 As an activist with the intersections of the Transatlantic Slave Trade and the colonization of what is now Latin America in my heritage, improving our communities for everyone, including Black women and girls, is something that needs dialogue and action.
 Without dialogue and action, we will fail to understand that the way the white children in Parkland experience gun violence is not a mere representation of how all walks of life, especially how Black women and girls in America experience gun violence.

-Written by Stephanie Younger, a 15-year-old Black student, aspiring computer programmer, poet, writer and a Central Virginia based activist.
+This speech at the Richmond Peace Education Center’s annual Youth Peace Summit was written by Stephanie Younger, a 15-year-old Black student, aspiring computer programmer, poet, writer and a Central Virginia based activist.